Rock formation known as Boars head and the Narrowneck Peninsula, Blue Mountains

 • Spray jacket.
 Most of these don’t take up a lot of weight or room and you’ll be thankful for it if you get stuck in the rain.

 • A jumper for warmth.
 Even on a hot day, temperatures may drop at night if you get stuck.
+I always carry this great puffer jacket from Anaconda.
+It reduces to nothing in size and is super light, but surprisingly warm!

 • Sunglasses and hat for protection, the Australian sun is stronger than you think.